-Freshmen intending to major in this department are advised to begin with 101 and 102, introductory to both economics and sociology.
+Freshmen intending to major in this department are advised to begin with 101 and 102, introductory to both economics and sociology,

-101. (1.)
-(Economics and Sociology) HUMAN AND ECONOMIC GEOGRAPHY
+101. (Economics and Sociology) HUMAN AND ECONOMIC GEOGRAPHY

-A study of man's adaptation to and control of his physical environment, with emphasis on the resources of the several economic regions of the world and their effect upon man's habits. industries, trade relations, methods and lines of transportation, and so forth.
+A study of man's adaptation to and control of his physical environment, with emphasis on the resources of the several economic regions of the world and their effect upon man's habits, industries, trade relations. methods and lines of transportation, and so forth.
 Intended for those particularly interested in the social sciences and for those specializing in education.
 A Freshman course.

-- 102. (2.)
-(Sociology) INTRODUCTION TO SOCIOLOGY Three hours An orientation course, including a brief discussion of the principles of sociology and of some of the modern social problems.
-A Freshman course. - Three hours 201.
-(3.)
-PRINCIPLES OF ECONOMICS A review of the fundamental principles underlying modern economic life.
-Not open to Freshmen except by special permission.
-Students electing 201 are expected to take 202.
+102. (Sociology) INTRODUCTION TO SOCIOLOGY Three hours

+An orientation course, including a brief discussion of the principles of sociology and of some of the modern social problems.
+A Freshman course.

+201. PRINCIPLES OF ECONOMICS

+A review of the fundamental principles underlying modern economic life.
+Not open to Freshman except by special permission.
+Students electing 201 are expected to take 202,

+202. Principles of Economics

-Three hours 202.
-(4.)
-PRINCIPLES OF ECONOMICS A continuation of the principles of economics and an application of the same to current industrial problems and institutions.
+A continuation of the principles of economics and an application of the same to current industrial problems and institutions.